Wonga Beach, Queensland: Fauna

 Birdwatchers visit Wonga Beach to see three uncommon bird species: Gould's bronze cuckoo, double-eyed fig-parrot and the beach stone-curlew.
 The last species is easily confused with the ubiquitous bush stone-curlew noted for its wailing calls at night.

 Services

 A service station is the only fuel outlet in the Daintree Valley and opens early (5:30am) and closes at 8:30pm.
 In addition to automotive fuels, the service station incorporates a small convenience store with an ATM.

 Education

 Wonga Beach State School is a government primary (Prep-6) school for boys and girls at 48-74 Snapper Island Drive.
 In 2017, the school had an enrolment of 90 students with 10 teachers (6 full-time equivalent) and 7 non-teaching staff (4 full-time equivalent).

-The school is known as a SunSmart school (an initiative of The Cancer Council Australia), enforcing strict rules on UV-protection.
-The school has a large area of swampland, the maintenance of which has been made a school project, with an 'eco-maze' currently being developed in the site.

-School buses run twice daily from New Wonga to Old Wonga, then on to Mossman.
-These buses are not available to the public.

 There are no secondary schools in Wonga Beach.
 The nearest government secondary school is Mossman State High School in Mossman to the south-west.